karl-police/git-learning/Notes.md

 # Rebase to update from origin
-Rebasing is probably better than merging into a branch.
+Rebasing is seems to be an alternative way to merging.

 # Differences between branches